 Due to such changes in the Act, Jammu & Kashmir employees can now have a secure post-retirement life.
 Not only that, in case the employee dies, the EPF money will be provided to the immediate family member only.

 3. Higher Interest Rates

 Under the Jammu & Kashmir EPF Act, the interest rates for the employees were 8%.
-But, now, as the rules have changed, the employees will get higher interest rates on their EPF account.
+But, now, as the rules have changed, the employees will get higher interest rates on their EPF accounts.
 In the last 2-3 years, EPFO has provided interest rates as high as 8.65% to the employees in Jammu & Kashmir.
 Higher interest rates will provide employees with higher returns.
 This amount will benefit the employee during the time of retirement.

 4. Electronic Transactions

 EPFO has decided to register the companies in Jammu & Kashmir through online media.
-This will help the companies in coping up with the changing times.
+This will help the companies in coping with the changing times.
 Through this method, the employees can view their PF status on their mobile phones.
 This will save their time, as previously one had to go to the employer to check the PF status.
 With the help of the online portal, the employees would be able to handle their own accounts.

 5. Higher Insurance